 Breakfast for me begins with one or more dogs convincing me it´s time to get out of bed and feed them breakfast.
-So I turn on the expresso machine and do my duty.
+So I turn on the espresso machine and do my duty.
 Then I wait for Manuel to show up and make my breakfast.
-But when I´m on vacation in I love nothing more than the first meal of the day and I often go back to the same spot every day once I have found it.
+However, on vacation I love nothing more than the first meal of the day and I often go back to the same spot every day once I have found it.
 That spot for you is most likely going to be…

-There are 3 hotels I recommend for breakfast.
+There are a couple of hotels I recommend for breakfast.
 I think breakfast at Rosas y Xocolate hotel is very good.
 I like to sit on the inner courtyard terrace and patiently wait for them to screw up my order.
 If I have the coffee and the juice I generally don´t care how slow they are.
 Eventually I get what I like and I´m happy to have spent a pleasant morning sending eggs back to the kitchen to be property cooked.
 Still I would recommend you try the experience for yourself.
 Also on the Paseo de Montejo you´ll find a little hotel where the Iranian owner had a famous bakery in Mexico City before opening Casa San Angel.
 Here you can have a good Mexican breakfast like huevos divoricados or rancheros.
 You can also have a normal hotel breakfast American or continental style.
-It´s a good place to try chilequiles as well.
-But as hotels go I like the Hyatt Regency breakfast buffet.
-They have excellent choices of Mexican dishes that you serve yourself.
-In the old days I´d have a plate of bacon.
-You can order your eggs as you like them and they have about 8 freshly made salsa to try.
-It´s not a place to instagram but the breakfast is great.
-I didn´t say anything about the lunch.
+It´s a good place to try chiliquiles as well.
+They have a nice gift shop as well with crafts from most of the states in Mexico.

-For those who aren´t wild about breakfast I´d say try one of the new cafes around town like Manifesto or Escargot Rustico in Santiago.
-Caffe Latte Quatro Sette in Santa Ana or Escargot near the new Music Museum on calle 58.
-They all have good pastry and good coffee.
+For those of you who are wild about breakfast I´d say try one of the new cafes around town like Manifesto or Escargot Rustico in Santiago.
+Caffe Latte Quatro Sette in Santa Ana or Escargot near the new Palcio de Musica on calle 58.
+They all have good pastry and good to great coffee.
 Latte also has great avocado toast. and they are all Instagramable.

 If you want a hearty breakfast like the farmers eat up in Saskatchewan then you should head over to the very attractive new cafe called Local 59.
 Every dish I have tried there is a bit too heavy for me.
 I am a spoiled brat where eggs are concerned and almost never have them in restaurants.
 They also have a bakery with lots of cakes, cookies and muffins.
 It is most likely the best place to have breakfast in the Santiago neighborhood but I will continue to have my breakfasts at home and I don´t want breakfast for lunch.